EChesters/echesters.github.io/_posts/2016-11-20-introducing-budaya.md

 ---
 layout: post
-title: What changes across cultures - The Budaya Series
+title: What changes across cultures.
+Part I - The Budaya Series
 description: The budaya series explores what consistently changes across cultures and how this impacts our UX.
 Here, we take a look at a high level list of just what aspects of a culture need to be considered when you localise digital services.
 image: "/images/posts/budaya.jpg"
 ---